aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 A node can't delete its own record.
 PCS lifecycle actions run only at boot, and the instance is terminated out from under any script, so cleanup has to come from outside.
 An EventBridge rule invokes the Lambda every `ReconcileIntervalMinutes`.
-The Lambda lists the zone, lists this cluster's instances by their `aws:pcs:cluster-id` tag, and deletes any single-value `A` record whose address no live instance holds.
+The Lambda lists the zone, lists this cluster's instances by their `aws:pcs:cluster-id` tag, and deletes any `A` record one label under the zone whose addresses no live instance holds.
 It cleans up however a node went away, including an abrupt teardown that would lose an event.

 Be precise about what reconcile is: